Back to all blogs

 4. Thyroid Resistance

-In rare cases, your labs can look absolutely perfect—optimal TSH, T4, and T3—but your cells are "resistant" to the hormones.
-This is often caused by chronic stress or high levels of Reverse T3 (more on this below).
-It is similar to insulin resistance in Type 2 diabetes; the hormone is there, but the cell isn't letting it in.
+In some cases, your labs look perfect, but your cells are "resistant" to the hormones.
+This is often caused by chronic stress or high levels of Reverse T3.
+The hormone is present in the blood, but the cells aren't letting it in.

 5. Hidden Autoimmunity (Hashimoto’s)

-Up to 90% of hypothyroidism cases in the UK are caused by Hashimoto’s Disease, an autoimmune condition where the immune system attacks the thyroid.
-Antibodies can be present in the blood for years—sometimes a decade—before the TSH level finally changes.
-If your GP doesn't test for TPO (Thyroid Peroxidase) or TG (Thyroglobulin) antibodies, you might be told your thyroid is healthy while an autoimmune process is actively damaging it.
+Up to 90% of UK hypothyroidism cases are caused by Hashimoto’s Disease.
+TPO/TG antibodies can be present in the blood for years before TSH levels change.
+Without testing for these antibodies, you might be told your thyroid is healthy while an autoimmune process is damaging it.

 Distinguishing Allergy vs. Intolerance: A Note on Safety

-- Food Allergy (IgE-mediated): This is a rapid, often severe immune response.
-Symptoms can include swelling of the lips, face, or throat, wheezing, difficulty breathing, or a sudden drop in blood pressure.
+• Food Allergy (IgE-mediated): A rapid, severe immune response.
+Symptoms include swelling of the face or throat, wheezing, or a drop in blood pressure.

-- Urgent Care: If you experience these symptoms, you must seek immediate medical help via 999 or A&E. This is a medical emergency called anaphylaxis.
+• Urgent Care: If you experience these symptoms, seek immediate medical help via 999 or A&E. This is a medical emergency called anaphylaxis.

-- Food Intolerance/Sensitivity (often IgG-mediated): These reactions are typically delayed (showing up 24–48 hours later) and are generally not life-threatening.
-They involve discomforts like bloating, headaches, or skin flare-ups.
+• Food Intolerance/Sensitivity (often IgG-mediated): Typically delayed (24–48 hours) and not life-threatening.
+Symptoms include bloating, headaches, or skin flare-ups.

-At Blue Horizon, our IgG Food Intolerance Test (now with 282 foods) (currently listed at £134.25) is designed to help identify potential triggers for these delayed sensitivities.
+Our IgG Food Intolerance Test (now with 282 foods) (currently £134.25) identifies triggers for these delayed sensitivities.
 It is not an allergy test and cannot diagnose IgE-mediated allergies or coeliac disease.
-Much like thyroid testing, IgG results are a "snapshot" and should be used to guide a structured, time-limited elimination and reintroduction plan under professional guidance—not as a permanent diagnosis or a lifetime ban on foods.

 The Symptoms of an Underactive Thyroid (Hypothyroidism)

-- Profound Fatigue: Feeling like you are moving through treacle, even after 8+ hours of sleep.
+• Profound Fatigue: Feeling like you are moving through treacle.

-- Unexplained Weight Gain: Gaining weight despite maintaining your usual diet and exercise routine.
+• Unexplained Weight Gain: Gaining weight despite no changes to diet or exercise.

-- Cold Intolerance: Feeling the chill more than everyone else, or having constantly cold hands and feet.
+• Cold Intolerance: Feeling the chill more than others; cold hands and feet.

-- Thinning Hair: Noticing more hair in the brush or a thinning of the outer third of your eyebrows (a classic thyroid sign).
+• Thinning Hair: Loss in the brush or thinning of the outer third of the eyebrows.

-- Mood Changes: Low mood, depression, or a lack of motivation that feels biological rather than situational.
+• Mood Changes: Low mood, depression, or lack of motivation.

-- Menstrual Irregularities: Heavier or more frequent periods than usual.
+• Menstrual Irregularities: Heavier or more frequent periods.

 The Blue Horizon Method: A Step-by-Step Approach